 All project managers deal with categories of tasks nobody wants to do.
 Writing reports, entering and cleaning up data, tracking time, and distributing the workload.
 AI can, either partially or completely, take over many of those tasks and free up a ton of time and resources.
 As scary as this may sound, analysts predict this can lead to a 40% increase in project efficiency.

 Implementing task automation at a scale seems to be the logical next step.
-For example, autonomous AI agents, the latest trend in the world of AI, are tools that allow LLMs like OpenAI’s GPT-4 to run web searches, build simple websites, or even write code.
-The results are still rudimentary, but agent architecture may soon be the a game changer in PM.
+Autonomous AI agents, the latest trend in the world of AI, are small Python programs that allow LLMs like OpenAI’s GPT-4 to run web searches, build simple websites, or even write code.
+The results are still rudimentary, but agent architecture may be a game changer in project management.

 🐑 + 🤖 AI-Driven Project Management Inside of Taskade